gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 To recap, you have used watsonx Orchestrate no-code functionality to develop a **Financial Analyst Agent** skilled at helping financial research analysts accelerate their research and due diligence in identifying new investment opportunities.
 You then added knowledge to the agent by uploading knowledge documents in the form of pdf files capturing earning reports.

-Next, you augrmented the **Financial Analyst Agent** capabilities by developing two other agents, the **Web Search Agent** and the **Financial API Agent** which are empowered with tools to execute web search queries and also retrieve information from internal APIs and glossary definition tools.
+Next, you augumented the **Financial Analyst Agent** capabilities by developing two other agents, the **Web Search Agent** and the **Financial API Agent** which are empowered with tools to execute web search queries and also retrieve information from internal APIs and glossary definition tools.
 These tools and agents help increase the power of the **Financial Analyst Agent** in providing timely research results to the analysts.